nullmem/yuicompressor/README.md

-# yuicompressor
- lightweight yuicompressor docker image for command line minification of js and css files

 # YUI Compressor

 The YUI Compressor is a CSS & Javascript compression and minification tool based on Java.
 Official documentation can be found [here](https://yui.github.io/yuicompressor/).
 There might be many reasons why you would run Java inside a container instead of installing it directly on your machine.
 This image is based on the popular [Alpine Linux project](https://alpinelinux.org/) and contains the bare minimum JRE components required to run the YUI Compressor from [OpenJDK](https://hub.docker.com/_/openjdk) and weighs in at only ~83MB.